'We don't have anything in Denmark that compares to Wembley' - Sorensen relishing Everton's Women's FA Cup final challenge | Goal.com

 'We don't have anything in Denmark that compares to Wembley' - Sorensen relishing Everton's Women's FA Cup final challenge

-Nicoline Sorensen hasn't even reached double figures in terms of appearances for Everton – yet she's already scored in an FA Cup semi-final and played at Wembley.
+Nicoline Sorensen hasn't even reached double figures in terms of appearances for Everton – yet she's already scored in an FA Cup semi-final and is set to play at Wembley.

 The Dane's Toffees career has taken off so quickly – with a Women’s FA Cup final against Manchester City to come on Sunday – that she has hardly had time to let it sink in.